- Lumps on the two sides of a dog’s private area are normal occurrences during erection and should subside soon after.

 Another thing to keep in mind is the possibility of swelling.
 While lumps were discussed above, swelling is a very different animal.
 If you have a female dog, you are going to see swelling in her genital region about once or twice a year when she goes into heat.
 If your dog has swelling when she is not in heat, though, you might have cause for a vet visit.

 Again, it’s important to note that this is specifically an issue that concerns female dogs.
-Your male dog should not have any kind of growths, bumps, or swelling around his genitals.
+Male dogs should not have any kind of growths, bumps, or swelling around his genitals, except those during sexual arousal which would immediately go away after the erection.
 If you do notice such a problem, it’s generally a good idea to get your dog to a vet so that he or she can rule out any of the several significant problems that bumps or swelling might represent.

 What Should You Do Next?